 Spinal Cord Injury Attorneys in New Jersey

-An injury claim or lawsuit can be filed to help an individual coping with a spinal cord injury recover money to help offset medical expenses, lost wages, and other damages.
+An injury claim or lawsuit can be filed to help someone with a spinal cord injury recover money to help offset medical expenses, lost wages, and other damages.
 The NJ personal injury attorneys at Lependorf & Silverstein, P.C., provide legal guidance and representation to spinal cord injury victims as well as others who have suffered catastrophic injury through no fault of their own.
 We understand that the lifelong challenges ahead require adequate compensation.
 Please call us at (609) 240-0040 for a free consultation.

 Recovering from a spinal cord injury is not only physically demanding, but emotionally and financially challenging.

 Quadriplegia, also known as tetraplegia, is paralysis resulting from spinal cord injury, affecting the arms, hands, trunk, legs, and pelvic organs.
 When the cervical region of the spinal cord is damaged, the injury can cause partial or total paralysis below the level of the injury.